fderoos/probabilistic_hessian/README.md

 # Probabilistic Hessian Estimation

-This is a scipy-inspired implementation of the Hessian-inference algorithm presented in the paper [Active Probabilistic Inference on Matrices for Pre-Conditioning in Stochastic Optimization][1]
+This is a scipy-inspired implementation of the Hessian-inference algorithm presented in the paper [Active Probabilistic Inference on Matrices for Pre-Conditioning in Stochastic Optimization][article]